everettvergara/Text-Image/README.md

 How to use it:
 ---

 This section is a work-in-progress.
+In the meantime, please check /demo folder to check how to utilize text_image and text_video_anim classes in your projects.
+I've provided two (2) demo programs for you to follow.

 ```c++
 /*